vuxcode/pr1-project-LiamFlodin/bug-list.md

 # Bug List

-> Make a list of the things that don't work as expected.
-Keep a list of things that you have fixed and try to document how you solved them.

 Bug in random word selection:
 I tried to make the game pick a random word, but sometimes it was picking weird numbers, like 3.75, instead of just a whole number.